On this page:

 A heritage permit is a legal document that allows certain work to be done to a state listed heritage place.

 It is a written document which normally contains conditions which you must meet.

-It’s up to you to find out whether a permit is required before you change or develop your heritage place.
+It’s your responsibility to find out whether a permit is required before you make changes to your heritage place.